Qwaderton/Styles/README.md

 ## Installation

-To get started, download the library from our Issues page or directly via **Code -> Download ZIP** to obtain the latest version (please note it may not be stable).
+To get started, download the library from our Releases page or directly via **Code -> Download ZIP** to obtain the latest version (please note it may not be stable).

 1. Extract the downloaded archive.
 2. Move the `src` folder to your project directory.